Combe Martin History Glossary

 Website Summary

-, and a diverse range of wildlife.
+…of wildlife.
 The Great Hangman, the highest sea cliff in England, is a prominent feature of the landscape.
-Accessibility and User Engagement The website is designed…
+Accessibility and User Engagement The website is designed to be accessible, wit…

 Introduction to Combe Martin

-…also metamorphosed sedimentary rocks that were once shales and siltstones.
+…siltstones.
 They are typically grey or greenish in colour.
-Hangman Grits: These are coarser-grained sandstone and grit depo…
+Hangman Grits: These are coarser-grained sandstone and grit deposits, which were formed in a shallow marine environment, during…